When should you see a Relationship Counsellor?

 Well-meaning loved ones or relationship educational workshops/books/online programs may be a nice additional resource, but they cannot replace 1:1 counselling.
 Relationship Counsellors are trained in specific relationship counselling therapies such as Imago Relationship Therapy or Gottman Relationship Therapy.
 With Relationship Therapy intensives, you have one counsellor that is focused on your specific issues.
 Nothing can replace working 1:1 with a counsellor.
 Without 1:1 counselling, issues can quickly escalate into blaming and shaming, causing one partner to shut down and feel resentful.

 Exiting the relationship does not necessarily equate to physically leaving.
-It could be untreated addiction, affairs, compulsive pornography use or threatening to leave or threatening suicide.
+It could be untreated compulsions, affairs, compulsive pornography use or threatening to leave.
 John Gottman talks in depth about betrayal.
 Betrayal, in romantic relationships, comes in different disguises, from conditional commitment, a nonsexual affair, lying, forming a coalition against the partner, absenteeism or coldness, withdrawal of sexual interest, disrespect, unfairness, selfishness, breaking promises to sexual infidelity (Gottman & Silver, 2012).

 However, it is difficult for relationship workshops to give sufficient attention to 1:1 issues.
 If you are reading this page, it is likely that your relationship needs customized 1:1 attention.
 Some couples don’t feel comfortable having their issues made public.